nikolapivac/HCI_projekt/README.md

 ## Human Computer Interaction project

 A Harry Potter themed website made in Next.js for HCI class.

-Link: wizarding-world-pi.vercel.app
+You can check out the website [here](wizarding-world-pi.vercel.app).